Catallactic/catallactic-site/docs/yellowpaper.md

 The <b>velocity of money</b> is a measurement of the rate at which money is exchanged in an economy.
 It is the number of times that money moves from one entity to another.
 The velocity of money also refers to how much a unit of currency is used in a given period of time.
 Simply put, it's the rate at which consumers and businesses in an economy collectively spend money.
 The velocity of money is usually measured as a ratio of gross domestic product (GDP) to a country's M1 or M2 money supply.

 #### 4.2.2.
+Money Supply Growth Approaches

+Friedman argued that money supply growth should be stable to prevent inflation or deflation ("Money is a veil" in the long run, but crucial in the short run).

+#### 4.2.2.
 The Money Multiplier

 #### 4.2.3.
 Determinants of Money Supply (Exogenous vs. Endogenous Money)